DreamWaQ++: Obstacle-Aware Quadrupedal Locomotion With Resilient Multi-Modal Reinforcement Learning: Related Works

-However, memory alone is sometimes insufficient for achieving resilient locomotion behavior if the learned latent representation obtained from the memory does not take into account explorative behavior that promotes skill discovery.
-The lack of an adequate skill discovery strategy will potentially result in a latent representation that guides the policy to overfit into a limited behavior, yielding a conservative policy that is difficult to adapt with various environmental changes~\cite{li2023versatile,rakelly2021mutual}.
+Utilizing large and expressive models such as transformers is effective for learning complex policies in high-dimensional action spaces~\cite{melo2022transformers}.
+However, these models typically require large amounts of training data and are more susceptible to real-time inference constraints due to their computational overhead.
+To effectively balance perception, memory, and fast reaction speed, we propose a multi-modal mixer architecture that combines the strengths of both lightweight MLPs and attention-based mechanisms.
+This architecture enables efficient processing of both proprioceptive and exteroceptive inputs, allowing the policy to learn a robust and adaptable locomotion strategy.

-We proposed DreamWaQ++, an obstacle-aware quadrupedal locomotion controller that specifically aims to tackle the following challenges: 1) a resilient controller with multi-modal perception capability and sensor-agnostic nature that can be integrated with various options of exteroceptive sensors, 2) an efficient control framework that enables real-time control and fast adaptation, 3) an efficient reinforcement learning (RL) pipeline with a single-stage learning procedure.
-By employing DreamWaQ++ on a Unitree Go1~\cite{unitreego1}, we demonstrated remarkable performance in traversing various challenging environments as shown in \figinitref{figure:dreamwaqpp_main_fig} and Movie~S1.
+However, memory alone is sometimes insufficient for achieving resilient locomotion behavior if the learned latent representation obtained from memory does not account for explorative behavior that promotes skill discovery.
+Without an adequate skill discovery strategy, the latent representation may lead the policy to overfit to a limited range of behaviors, resulting in a conservative policy that struggles to adapt to diverse environmental changes~\cite{li2023versatile,rakelly2021mutual}.
+Therefore, we propose two regularization techniques that balance accurate perception learning while also promoting explorative behavior.